depado/articles/pages/dialogflow.md

 webhook part, because the value on the left, is what your webhook will see if that entity is matched in your user's sentence.

-For now you can improve your agent by adding phrases that the user could say, and test it out in the console on the right, see if your intent is matched and check if the parameters are filled correctly.
+For now, you can improve your agent by adding phrases that the user could say, and test it out in the console on the right, see if your intent is matched and check if the parameters are filled correctly.